Frequently asked questions

 A The logo can only be applied by a member.
-If the manufacturer is a member of Made in Britain then they will need to apply the logo to your product under our white label sub-licencing process.
+If the manufacturer is a member of Made in Britain then they will need to apply the logo to your product under the Mark guidelines and following a strict process.
 Please ask your manufacturer to get in touch and we can help them with this.

 Q My business sells a selection of the best of Great British manufactured products, all sourced from local suppliers.
 Can we become a member?

 A If you are a re-seller of British made products, i.e. you do not own the brand or designs for the products then you cannot be a member of Made in Britain.